 - Only the section you selected will remain.

-- Press F5 to activate the Time Shift Tool and drag your audio to the beginning of the timeline.
+- Drag your audio to the beginning of the timeline.

 - I would also advise using the Fade In and Fade Out in the beginning and end.
 These options can be accessed by going to the Effect menu.